Quick Answer

 - TRF = sTocks (equities) traded over-the-counter (off-exchange listed stocks)

-Memory Aid: Order Reductions on the Ex-Date
+What Is the Memory Aid for Order Reductions on the Ex-Date?

 "Reduce below": only open orders placed BELOW the current market are reduced on the ex-date.
 Buy limit and sell stop are reduced; buy stop and sell limit are not.
 "Do Not Reduce" (DNR) orders skip the cash-dividend adjustment.
 Reverse splits cancel all open orders entirely.

-- Assignment is random through the Options Clearing Corporation (OCC); OCC auto-exercises options in the money by $0.01 or more.
+- Assignment is random through the Options Clearing Corporation (OCC).

-- A stock transaction from an exercise settles T+1 from the exercise date, not from the original option trade.
+- A stock transaction from an exercise settles T+1 from the exercise date, not the original option trade.

 - Confirmations must be sent by settlement date and disclose whether the firm acted as agent (commission) or principal (markup/markdown).